Abang Adik: Box-office

 The movie was a surprise box office success, especially in Taiwan, achieving a record NT$40 million ($1.29 million) run in its first ten days.
 Its popularity led to increased screen times, becoming the first Malaysian movie to top box office charts in the country.
 The film grossed over NT$98 million ($3.1 million) during its theatrical run in the Taiwanese box office, receiving 388 thousand admissions.
 In Hong Kong, the film grossed HK$2.5 million ($319,800) in the first two weeks, breaking box office records as the highest grossing Malaysian movie in the region.
 In Malaysia, the film earned RM5.2 million ($1.12 million) during its first 24 days.

 Awards and accolades

 The film went on to receive multiple award nominations, including seven Golden Horse Awards nominations, with Wu Kang-ren winning Best Actor.
-Winning of Golden Mulberry at Far East Film Festival in 2023.
+It won the Golden Mulberry at the Far East Film Festival in 2023.
 On 22 November 2024, the film won the best film award at the 10th Asian World Film Festival 2024 in Los Angeles, United States.